-This handbook targets those who are involved in facilitating the learning process of young people in Youth in Action projects: mentors, youth workers/leaders, coaches, trainers...
+This handbook targets those who are involved in facilitating the learning process of young people: mentors, youth workers/leaders, coaches, trainers...

 Youthpass was created in 2007 as the recognition tool for the Youth in Action programme.
 Since its introduction, many youth workers and youth leaders have been developing different ways of supporting young people in their learning within the programme.
 Youthpass has inspired many people to think about and discuss the topic of learning.
-What and how do young people learn in the Youth in Action programme?
+What and how do young people learn in youth work activities?
 How can youth workers facilitate this process?
 How can learning gain more recognition?
 How can we document the competences gained?
 How can others see the results of all this beautiful work?